hunterirving/matryoshka/readme.md

 this application is designed to run on modern, desktop web browsers with javascript enabled. mobile browsers are technically supported, but a physical keyboard is required (for now).

 ## privacy
-all data is stored locally on your machine. no data is sent to or stored on any external servers.
+all data is stored locally on your machine.<br>no data is sent to or stored on any external servers.

 ## licenses
 this project is licensed under the <a href="/LICENSE.txt">GNU General Public License v3.0</a>.